 Historically, our lowest sales results have occurred during the first quarter whereas our highest sales results have occurred during the fourth quarter, with December representing the highest proportion of sales.
 Our sales also generally increase ahead of other holidays and celebrations, such as Easter, St. Patrick's Day, Valentine's Day and Halloween, but we otherwise experience limited seasonal fluctuations and expect this trend to continue.
 The occurrence of unusually adverse weather causing disruption in our business activities or operations during a peak season such as the winter holidays or around other major holidays and celebrations could have an adverse effect on our distribution network and on store traffic, which could materially adversely affect our business and financial results.

-Analysis of Results for the Second Quarter of Fiscal 2016
+Analysis of Results for the First Nine Months of Fiscal 2016

-The following section provides an overview of our financial performance during the second quarter of Fiscal 2016 compared to the second quarter of Fiscal 2015.
+The following section provides an overview of our financial performance during the first nine months of Fiscal 2016 compared to the first nine months of Fiscal 2015.

 Sales